joemeyer1/gpt2-poetry/README.md

 To Launch:

 1) Navigate to this repository (i.e. open a shell and type 'cd gpt2-poetry' - or 'cd downloads/gpt2-poetry' if you downloaded this repository as a .zip instead of cloning it directly to your home directory).
-Then type

 2) Once you have opened a shell and navigated to this repository, type 'python main.py'.
 Assuming you have followed the installation instructions the program should start running.